Editorial Inputs for Research Project on Corruption in India

 As I have planned to compile a comprehensive research report on corruption in India, I need your response on the following queries to compile the report.

-2. What process does DoPT follow to receive, investigate, prosecute, and resolve corruption complaints?
+- What process does AAP follow to receive, investigate, and resolve corruption complaints against its leaders and workers?

-3. How many corruption complaints did DoPT receive and resolve in 2021?
+- How many corruption complaints did AAP receive and resolve in 2021?

-4. How many convictions (including imprisonment) of culprits did DoPT ensure in the corruption cases it handled in the past 3 years: 2019-2021?
-Give details.
+- How many convictions (including imprisonment) of culprits did AAP have in the corruption cases of its leaders in the past 3 years: 2019-2021?
+Give details including names and designations of the convicts.

-5. What mechanism does DoPT have to take action against the investigating officers (IOs) who do not investigate and perform their duties honestly?
+- What mechanism does AAP have to take action against its leaders who are corrupt or do not perform their duties honestly?

-10. You can add any other point from your side to explain the performance of your office.
+- You can add any other point from your side to explain the performance related to corruption prevention of your party.

 Concept Note on Research Project on Corruption in India